joboog/cdSirius/README.md

 Implementation of Sirius within Compound Discoverer uses the scripting node functionality within CD as an extensible interface between independent software programs.
 Within this implementation, Sirius runs on the host PC and is called as a background service during post-processing through the Sirius API.
 Mass spectral data for discrete compounds detected by Compound Discoverer are passed to Sirius for processing, and results are reported back to CD and persisted to the result file for interpretation.
 Linkages among CD compounds and Sirius results are maintained within the resulting tables.
 ## Dependencies
 Installation of cdSirius requires a number of dependencies to be installed on the host PC.  _Important_: It is recommended to install all of these dependencies as administrator so that all users will have access.
 This is particularly important for the python packages.
 Also, the packages should be installed in the base python environment.
-* Fully licensed installation of Compound Discoverer v3.3
+* Fully licensed installation of Compound Discoverer v3.3, SP 3
 * [Sirius](https://v6.docs.sirius-ms.io/install/) minimum program version 6.0.1
 * [Python v.3.11](https://www.python.org/downloads/release/python-3110/).
 Note that more recent versions of Python may work but have not been tested.  _Note:_ it is recommended to install Python at `C:/Program Files/Python311/python.exe`.
 * [pySirius](https://github.com/sirius-ms/sirius-client-openAPI/tree/master/client-api_python) python package implementing the Sirius REST API for interfacing